heyitsyang/AC-Wall-Adapter-PCB-for-IoT/README.md

 One very important, but easily overlooked component that must be printed is the shim for the plug.
 The shim is a plastic spacer that must be installed between the PCB and the plug before soldering the plug.
 When populating the PCB, *the shim and AC plug must be installed before the Hi-Link AC-DC converter.*  The shim provides the required critical offset for PCB mounting, AC plug protrusion, and enclosure bottom design.
 If you choose to design your own enclosure, the plug offset is the critical measurement that drives the design for the enclosure bottom.

+Supports should not be necessary for printing.
 Enclosure halves are fastened using #4 0.5 inch or M3 screws.

 <br>